abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 $ bower install purescript-postgresql-client --save
 ```

-Before writing the code, we create the database and users table using the command-line postgres client:
+Before writing the code, we create the database and the `users` table using the command-line Postgres client:

 ```
 $ psql postgres